-The Late Payment of Commercial Debts (Interest) Act 1998, in the absence of agreement to the contrary, requires organisations to pay suppliers within 30 days of the supplier performing its obligation.
-The College strives to pay all its suppliers within agreed terms and during the accounting period 1 August 2020 to 31 July 2021, the college incurred no interest charges in respect of late payment for this period.
+The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
+The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
+During the accounting period 1 August 2021 to 31 July 2022, the college paid 83% (2020/21 87%) of its invoices within 30 days.
+The College incurred no interest charges in respect of late payment for this period.